n3ddu8/atomac/README.md

-** Never got this working with Nix and Homebrew have now dropped (Tier 2) suppor tor aarch64!
-Archiving **

 # :atom_symbol: Atomac: Atomic Linux, Mac Host, Maximum Sass
-Welcome to Atomac - my arm64-only frankenstein of Project Bluefin LTS, stitched together to run inside a VM on an Apple Mac.
+A light remix of [Project Bluefin LTS](https://projectbluefin.io/) for running inside a VM on my Apple Mac.
 Why?
 Because I’m a maximalist minimalist with opinions.
 Also because macOS makes me sigh audibly at least twice a day.
 ## :warning: ARM64 ONLY
 If you're rocking x86_64, this ain't it.
 Go home.
-Or better yet, go install Nix and rethink your life choices.
 ### :thinking: Why Does This Exist?
 Because I live in the Apple ecosystem like a well-dressed prisoner.
 My M4 Mac Mini is a power-sipping marvel that plays nice with my AirPods, iPhone, and the occasional Teams call that doesn’t lag like it’s buffering from 2006.
 But macOS?
 It’s like a beautiful house with no furniture.
 I want my Linux desktop.
 I want my dotfiles.
 I want my soul back.

-So I built Atomac - a VM-based Linux setup that lets me run Bluefin like a boss while still enjoying the perks of Apple hardware and proprietary software I wish I didn’t need (looking at you, Teams and your 17 Chromium processes).

 ### :toolbox: Customisations
-- I use Nix, BTW!
+There isn't really that much customisation, the friendly folks at Bluefin have thought of most things already, I just need:
 - DevPod CLI, because DevPod GUI doesn’t support ARM and I’m allergic to buttons.
-- Evolution, because Gnome Calendars needs it to talk to iCloud CalDav.
-Yes, it’s Flatpak.
-Yes, it’s weird.
-No, I don’t make the rules.
+- Pip, because sometimes I just want to pip install pandas and vibe with a CSV.

 ### :computer: Installation Ritual
 This setup has only been tested on UTM using Apple Virtualization.
 If you try it on VMware or Parallels, may the kernel gods be with you.